gavinbenda/platinum-md/README.md

 * The USB interface sometimes just fails, this is hard to fix as it seems to be the device itself (just unplug/plug-in again)
 * ~~LP4 is unsupported (relies on support from a 3rd party library)~~
 * LP2 is experimental, in my experience some tracks may have a slight hiss... this is an upstream issue.

-## Troubleshooting

-Interfacing devices that are almost 20 years old will always be a little finnicky, so expect sometimes you may just have to plug it out/in again.

 ### Stuck on "Negotiating" for more than 30 seconds